-5 Tips to Make Periods Easier at School
+Dealing With Your Period At School: 5 Tips to Make It Easier

 1. Keep Your Sanitary Items in a Discreet Bag